jasper07/saptech15/README.md

 **The objective of the presentation**

-Highlight to do SAPUI5 properly you have to go beyond the tutorials and set up tasks and process to manage team, build and deploy etc.
+Highlight to audience that to do SAPUI5 properly you have to go beyond the tutorials and set up tasks and process to manage team, build and deploy etc.

 **The target audience**